objektwerks/spark3/README.md

 .jvmopts
 --------
->Spark 3 runs on JDK 17+, but see this project's .jvmopts for the how.
+>Spark 3 runs on JDK 17+.
+See this project's .jvmopts for the ***how***.
->And see this discussion thread for the details: https://stackoverflow.com/questions/72724816/running-unit-tests-with-spark-3-3-0-on-java-17-fails-with-illegalaccesserror-cl
+>And see this discussion thread for the ***details***: https://stackoverflow.com/questions/72724816/running-unit-tests-with-spark-3-3-0-on-java-17-fails-with-illegalaccesserror-cl